WTFAcademy/WTF-Ethers/en/04_SendETH/readme.md

 The `Wallet` class inherits from the `Signer` class.
 Developers can use it to sign transactions and messages just like they own an Externally Owned Account (EOA) with a private key.

 Below are several ways to create instances of the `Wallet` class:
-1. Creating a wallet object with a known private key
+1. Creating a wallet object with a "known private key"
-2. Creating a wallet object with a random private key
+2. Creating a wallet object with a "random private key"
-3. Creating a wallet object from a mnemonic
+3. Creating a wallet object from a "mnemonic phrase / seed phrase"
-4. Creating a wallet object from a JSON file
+4. Creating a wallet object from a "JSON file"

-For the sake of this tutorial, we will focus on number 1 above and touch on others.
+For the sake of this tutorial, we will focus on number 1 above and briefly touch on others.

 ### Method 1: Creating a wallet object with a known private key